Characterizing and Improving the Robustness of Self-Supervised Learning through Background Augmentations: Generality of Representations Induced by Background Augmentations

 \subsection{Evaluation on CIFAR-10 and 100}

-We find that the performance benefits of including background augmentations extends to CIFAR-10 and 100, see Table \ref{tab:cifar}.
-Note that didn't validate the best performing setting, but all methods used the same protocol to be directly comparable.
+We find that the performance benefits of including background augmentations extends to CIFAR-10 and 100, see Table \ref{tab:cifar_deepusps}.
+All methods used the same protocol to be directly comparable.
 All models receive full pre-training.
+Additional results: Appendix \ref{app:add_results} (Table \ref{app:cifar_u2net}).